jxnblk/mdx-go/docs/configuration.md

 ## Root component

+Using a custom Root component is the primary means of customizing an app in mdx-go.
+It wraps the entire app with a React component that can provide themes and components via context, add page layouts, and intercept routing.

 To wrap your entire application with a React component, export a custom `Root` component from your main `index.mdx` file.
+Note that a Root component must be exported from the `index.mdx` file and **not** another route.

 ```mdx
 export const Root = props =>